johntrogan/defender-docs/defender-endpoint/advanced-features.md

 ## Restrict correlation to within scoped device groups

 This configuration can be used for scenarios where local SOC operations would like to limit alert correlations only to device groups that they can access.
-By turning on this setting, an incident composed of alerts that cross-device groups will no longer be considered a single incident.
+When this setting is turned on, an incident composed of alerts that cross-device groups are no longer considered a single incident.
 The local SOC can then take action on the incident because they have access to one of the device groups involved.
-However, global SOC will see several different incidents by device group instead of one incident.
+However, global SOC sees several different incidents by device group instead of one incident.
 We don't recommend turning on this setting unless doing so outweighs the benefits of incident correlation across the entire organization.

 > [!NOTE]
 > - Changing this setting impacts future alert correlations only.